prograhammer/vue-library-template/README.md

     - Pug (Jade)
     - Bulma
 3. Easily build SPA for a docs/demo site to show off your library.
+4. Write to disk file changes (webpack watch) so your library build updates in another project you are simultaneously running webpack's dev-server with (ie. using `npm link` to connect parent and child library package you are working on).

 ## Usage